brandon1024/IEEE-Workshop/PART1-STRUCTS/README.md

 ```

 ## Initialization
-Although you can initialize a struct by declaring it and then assigning all it's fields, there are better ways to do this.
+Although you can initialize a struct by declaring it and then initializing all of its members, there are better ways to do this.
 As shown in the example above, you can initialize a struct by using curly braces `{}`.
 Here's an example:
 ```
 int main(int argc, char *argv[])
 {